JenniferHJones/TBM/README.md

 ## Description

 This application was written for project 3 of the UCD Coding Bootcamp.
 The front end was built using React, Material-UI, and CSS/CSS Bootstrap.
+The backend uses Sequelize and Mysql database.

 The landing page provides users with the opportunity to learn about the software features.
 Once registered/logged in, the user is directed to their dashboard where they may add rental properties to their porfolio and view the occupancy versus vacancy of each property.